Chronicity and the Lateral Ankle Sprain

 Examination

-The grading system 1-3 will be used in this article but the clinical examination does not lead to a clear and accurate grading assessment.
+The grading system 1-3 will be used in this article, but the clinical examination does not lead to a clear and accurate grading assessment.
 The basic ankle inspection should include looking at the talo-navicular joint at the point where the forefoot is moved on the hindfoot.
 Rotate the forefoot around the TNJ to check for pain and excessive movement.
 Move it up and down while stabilising the hindfoot.
 Although the talar surface is large and dome like, it is track bound by the navicular and deep medial ankle ligaments.

 Next check the lateral side of the foot for the base of the fifth metatarsal.
 Pain over the tuberosity could be implicated in ankle inversion sprains and fracture.
 The ankle is weakest on the lateral side because the anatomy is less robust.
 The problem we face is when a patient says I have weak ankles.
 What does this mean and what should we do?
 In all probability patients mean they keep going over on the ankle.
 We must undertake a basic examination first and then consider a stress test if pain and walking is affected adversely.